ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 After setting your environment, you can start to create the jobs to run your experiments in parallel.

-It's important to understand that there are two different file systems (`AFS` and `PFS`): your home is placed on the AFS file sysyem (it is backed up regularly), while the `pfs` folder (not backed up) used to run the experiments in parallel is in the PFS file system.
+It's important to understand that there are two different file systems (`AFS` and `PFS`): your home is placed on the AFS file sysyem (it is backed up regularly), while the `pfs` folder (not backed up) `used to run the experiments in parallel` is in the PFS file system.

+Note that you should setup and run your jobs from directories somewhere on `/pfs/nobackup/`, and not from your home directory.

 To create a soft link from your home directory to your corresponding home on the parallel file system, you can use the following command: